Maintaining the Temple

 - Study Abroad: Travel the world and promote health and wellness in countries like Ecuador and Belize.
 Spend a semester interning in a South American hospital or teach public health in schools, children’s homes, and senior living facilities.

 - Eichling Aquatics Wing: The Eichling Aquatics Wing offers a two-lane lap pool, two changing rooms, a Human Performance Lab, six faculty offices, and two large classrooms.
-Students will be able to use the pool for athletic training, along with taking beginning swimming classes, lifeguard training, water aerobics, and water safety instructor courses.
-The pool is also used for rehabilitation purposes and is open for general student use.
+Student athletes can use the pool for athletic training, and all students can take beginning swimming classes, lifeguard training, water aerobics, and water safety instructor courses.
+The pool is also used for rehabilitation purposes and is open for general student use during select hours that vary throughout the year.
+Contact Adam Sparks, our pool director, for more information at 765-998-5460.

 - Human Performance Lab: The 900+ square foot Human Performance Laboratory was designed to integrate teaching and research.
 The laboratory is used for various classes and also serves as home to student and faculty research.
 The primary instrumentation and equipment in the laboratory include: